rw2409/system_design/AWS.md

 ##[About meta data](http://blog.csdn.net/liuaigui/article/details/6749188)

+# Storm
+distributed, real-time stream processing framework
+## Storm Model
+1. Topologies: A connected group of spout/bolt connected by streams
+2. Tuple: data being processed in streams
+3. Streams: An infinite stream of tuple data
+4. Spouts
+  * source of data
+  * could be reliable or not-reliable(retry if storm processing failed)
+5. Bolts
+  * Accepts mulitple input streams and produces multiple output streams

 #Open source projects:
 * Thrift: Thrift is an interface definition language and binary communication protocol that is used to define and create services for numerous languages.
 * Hive(SQL): BI Reporting SQL